 Shortly after The Plateglass Universities (1968), came Building the New Universities (1972).

-Published four years after Beloff, architectural historian Tony Birks’ research takes a more focused approach, examining the architectural and environmental impact of the seven newly created universities.
+Published four years after Michael Beloff, architectural historian Tony Birks’ research takes a more focused approach, examining the architectural and environmental impact of the seven newly created universities.
 Rather than documenting their academic structures, he explores the elements that make each institution’s architecture unique, such as their financing, library design, student housing, etc, areas that affect the student and community experience.
-His work offers insights into modern architecture in higher education and planning principles developed in response to these new institutions.

-Birks also contrasts the “new universities” with the older Colleges of Advanced Technology, which had decades of teaching experience and industry links.
+Birks also contrasts the “new universities” with the older advanced technological colleges which had decades of teaching experience and industry links.
+By the time he was writing, Salford had received its Royal Charter and was operating from the modern surroundings of the Maxwell Building, while the campus was undergoing rapid expansion through its second major masterplan.
 These colleges became universities themselves, but with far less opportunity for architectural innovation.
-In comparison, the new institutions had a blank slate to experiment, introducing modern campus designs and curricula aligned with contemporary pedagogical thinking.
+In comparison, new universities had a blank slate to experiment, introducing modern designs and curricula aligned with contemporary pedagogical thinking.
+Birks offers a detailed, architectural lens on the founding of the seven new universities, capturing both their design and functional uniqueness, and highlighting how modernist architecture infuenced student and community experiences.

 Birks, T. (1972).
 Building the New Universities (Vol. 1).
 David and Charles.